 48. The Board may at any time change the General electoral districts forming the regions described in the First Schedule to take account of changes in the boundaries of General electoral districts or whenever it may seem to the Board to be desirable to do so for Party organisational and relationship purposes.
-With the approval of the Council, the Board may also change the number of regions and/or the regions within a regional group.
+The Board may also change the number of regions and/or the regions within a regional group.